No new schools: St. Louis legislators pass moratorium

 Alderwoman Megan Green, Ward 15, responded by saying only eight charter schools out of dozens in the city are currently outperforming SLPS schools.

 The two other speakers against the resolution, former Missouri Sen. Jamilah Nasheed and Bridge 2 Hope founder Krystal Barnett, were also affiliated with the Opportunity Trust.
-They spoke of the issue in terms of parents’ ability to choose among many educational options for their children.
+They spoke of the issue regarding parents’ ability to choose among many educational options for their children.

-“It’s really simple,” Barnett tweeted.
-“If there are no good schools for every parent to access, and safety is also an issue, then nine times out of ten they’re going to leave.
+“It’s really simple,” Barnett said in a video posted to Twitter.
+“If there are no good schools for every parent to access, and safety is also an issue, then nine times out of ten, they’re going to leave.
 I often wonder … how the only time choice becomes an issue is when it comes to us exercising our right to make that choice.”

 Among the speakers in support of the moratorium was Alisha Sonnier, Board of Education member and chair of the Board of Education’s ad-hoc Citywide Educational Planning Commission.